cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 - BOSH Acceptance Tests (BATS) pass on ARM64 stemcells
 - CF Acceptance Tests (CATs) pass on ARM64 deployment
 - Applications can be deployed via standard buildpacks on ARM64 cells
-- Performance ≥ 100% of x86_64 baseline for equivalent instance classes
+- Performance is comparable to x86_64 baseline for equivalent instance classes (validated via benchmarking during Phase 2)
 - Zero impact on existing x86_64 deployments

 ## Non-Goals

-1. **Not breaking x86_64 support** — existing deployments continue unchanged
+1. **Windows ARM64** — this RFC covers Linux ARM64 only.
+Windows ARM64 support may be considered separately in the future.
-2. **Not requiring CF operators to migrate** — ARM64 is optional, operators opt in
+2. **32-bit ARM** — only 64-bit ARM (aarch64) is in scope
-3. **Not supporting 32-bit ARM** — only 64-bit ARM (aarch64)
+3. **Requiring operators to migrate** — ARM64 is strictly opt-in.
+Operators choose to deploy on ARM64 by selecting an ARM64 stemcell; existing x86_64 deployments are unaffected.
-4. **Not requiring homogeneous deployments** — mixed-architecture deployments (ARM64 Diego cells alongside x86_64 control plane) are in scope following the existing Windows cell model with architecture-aware placement
+4. **Requiring homogeneous deployments** — mixed-architecture deployments (ARM64 Diego cells alongside x86_64 control plane) are supported, following the existing Windows cell model with architecture-aware placement
-5. **Not creating provider-specific forks** — all work contributed upstream
+5. **Provider-specific forks** — all work is contributed upstream to CF Foundation repositories

 ## Phases